🗓️ Itinerary Guide · Updated April 2026 · ★★★★★ 4.9/5 · 🇦🇺 Local-Built Since 2008

-Three days in Brisbane is enough to fall properly in love with this city — and to escape on a day trip that shows you the extraordinary region surrounding it.
+Three days is enough to fall properly in love with the River City — and to escape on a day trip that shows you the extraordinary region surrounding it.
 Built from 15+ years of guiding first-time visitors through exactly this route.

 ⭐ 4.9/5 TripAdvisor 👥 Max 14 Guests 🏨 Hotel Pickup Included 🚫 Free 48hr Cancellation 📅 Operating Since 2008

 This plan balances inner-city Brisbane (Day 1), a nearby wildlife and nature experience (Day 2), and a guided regional day trip (Day 3).
-It gives you a genuine feel for both the city and the broader Southeast Queensland landscape — not just tourist boxes to tick.
+It gives you a genuine feel for both the city and the broader South-East Queensland landscape — not just tourist boxes to tick.
 Days 1 and 2 need no car.
 Day 3 uses a Cooee Tours guided day trip with hotel pickup, so no independent transport is required across the entire trip.
+Whether you have 72 hours, a long weekend, or you're slotting Brisbane between Sydney and the Whitsundays, this is the route locals send their visiting family on.

 1